-Riverdale Library received a successful makeover in time for its 100th Birthday Party yesterday.
-The interior’s natural beauty was enhanced by two gorgeous bouquets that greeted the crowds who streamed into the transformed branch.
-I joined a large audience gathered around a portable podium and listened to a few speeches.
-Regular library-users were weaving through stationary clumps of listeners, dodging photographers in their struggle to reach the shelves and the newly relocated check-out desk.
-The old desk had been moved to the opposite wall and slightly north, creating more room for a larger computer lab and reading lounge.
+For Riverdale Library’s 100th Birthday Party, two rosy bouquets greeted the crowds who streamed into the recently renovated branch.
+While a large audience was gathering around a portable podium, regular library-users were weaving through clusters of listeners and dodging photographers in their struggle to reach the shelves and relocated check-out desk.
+(The old desk had been moved to the opposite wall, creating space for a larger computer lab and reading lounge).

-The Children’s Section had also undergone quite a few changes since my last visit in June.
-The entrance was much more colourful thanks to a new sign supported by two columns constructed from enormous building blocks.
-A new set of red tables displayed the evidence of active library use, and shiny purple shelves provided incentive to investigate the materials they contained.
+I soon drifted away from the lengthy speeches to check out other changes Riverdale Library had undergone since my last visit in June.
+In my travels, I noticed that the entrance to the Children’s Section was more colourful, thanks to a new sign supported by two columns constructed from enormous building blocks.
+Also, a new set of red tables showed evidence of learning engagement, and shiny purple shelves provided incentive to investigate the books resting upon them.

-Following up on my previous account of Paddington Bear’s condition, I can happily report that he has been released from his taped-up high chair.
-Yesterday he was reclining in luxurious freedom on top of a purple shelf.
+Following up on my previous account of Paddington Bear’s condition, I can report that he has been released from his taped-up high chair.
+At the Birthday Party, he was reclining in luxurious freedom on top of a purple shelf.
 He also appeared to have been freshly laundered.
 On the shelf to the bear’s left was a lion who looked equally comfortable.
 He was well-positioned to see the readers on the window-seat as well as the street scene beyond.

-The tree that had once sat gathering dust in the program room with a “Do Not Move” sign on it (which I had mistakenly thought said, “Do Not Remove”) was prominently displayed near the window-seat in the Children’s Room.
-With newly sprouted green leaves, it looked refreshed.
-And from what I understand, the leafy prop is going to play an essential role in a fundraising campaign for Riverdale branch in the near future.
+The tree that had once sat gathering dust in the program room with a “Do Not Move” sign on it (which I had mistakenly thought said, “Do Not Remove”) was on display near the window-seat in the Children’s Room.
+Having sprouted new green leaves, it looked refreshed.

-With impeccable timing, I returned to the main part of the library in time for refreshments in the community room.
-As I waited in line, everybody started singing, “Happy Birthday, Dear Riverdale” to the library.
-Once I reached the buffet table, I was overwhelmed by the sheer good-natured mayhem of the crowd.
+With impeccable timing, I returned to the main part of the library just as refreshments were being served in the community room.
+As I waited in line, everybody started singing, “Happy Birthday, Dear Riverdale” to the spirit of the branch.
+Once I reached the buffet table, I became more enveloped in the friendly chaos of the crowd.
 Folks were sitting, standing, pushing forward, retreating, and searching for missing implements to their meal.
-I handed a fork to a man who’d missed his chance to grab one and marvelled at the pig’s head resting inside a platter with chunks of pork.
+I handed a fork to a man who’d missed his chance to grab one and marveled at the pig’s head resting inside a platter with chunks of pork.
 A patron standing across from me commented: “That’s a vegetarian’s nightmare!”

-Veering around groups of eaters who stood placidly impeding the progress of the hungry and thirsty, I reached the drinks table.
-City Librarian, Jane Pyper was standing there beside the jugs of ice water, helping out like a kindly hostess.
-I complimented her on the renovation, and she said how pleased she was with it, too.
-She mentioned how the building was more open to the street now.
-Ms. Pyper wished me luck as I set off to photograph the cakes.
+Veering around groups of eaters who impeded the progress of in-coming revelers, I reached the drinks table.
+City Librarian, Jane Pyper was standing beside jugs of ice water, handing out cups to the guests.
+I complimented her on the renovation, and she said how pleased she was with it, especially with how the building was more open to the street now.
+She wished me luck as I set off to photograph the cakes.